propactive/propactive/README.md

 ```

 Usually, this is fine, but as you scale, you have many environments, and dozens of application properties that have different
-values for each environment, it becomes mundane and error-prone, not only you will need to define a constant for
+values for each environment.
+Therefore, this becomes a mundane process and error-prone.
+Not only you will need to define a constant for
 `app.web.server.url` to test your property values, and perhaps another constant to reference it on your application side,
 you will also need to parse each file if you want to test that the URL value is of valid format, if such precision is required.